We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

 The University of Strathclyde Students' Union (SSU) is a member-led organisation and a registered Scottish Charity.
 It aims to represent over 22,000 members and has a vision to empower students to shape, enhance and enjoy their Strathclyde experience.

-Volunteers are a valuable resource at SSU and volunteering is an essential part of its activities.
+Volunteering is an essential part of the activities at SSU.
 SSU is committed to providing opportunities for students to increase and develop skills, build confidence by taking on roles of responsibility and increase employability.

 This Volunteering Policy is underpinned by the following principles:

-All students at Strathclyde are encouraged to participate and volunteer with SSU and its community projects.
-Some volunteering positions are elected positions and others may be subject to specific checks eg criminal record disclosures.
+All students at Strathclyde are encouraged to participate and volunteer with SSU and its community partner charities.
+Some volunteering positions are elected positions and others may be subject to specific checks, e.g. criminal record disclosures or PVG scheme membership.
 Potential volunteers will be made aware of recruitment procedures prior to applying for positions.

 SSU is committed to equal opportunities and all volunteers must abide by the Equal Opportunities Policy.

-All volunteers will receive training as appropriate.
-Details of training sessions available for volunteers can be requested from Student Engagement staff on Level 7 of the Union.
+All volunteers will receive an induction and training appropriate for their role with Strathclyde Students' Union or with the community partner organisation.
+Additional personal and professional development training is available to all volunteers.
+Details of training sessions available for volunteers can be found under the Opportunities section of our website.
+Additional training can be requested from Student Engagement staff on Level 7 of the Union.

 The health and wellbeing of volunteers is a priority at SSU and it is important that studies and degree work come first and foremost.
 The hours for volunteering are flexible and should not impact on coursework if managed correctly.
 Advice and support is available for volunteers through staff and the Advice Hub.